RETHINKING

 Assessment supported the pathways of ALL students whether going to university, college or employment

-Schools were judged on the quality and range of their education offer not just a narrow set of exam results
+Schools were judged on the quality and breadth of their education offer alongside standardised assessments

 We learned from the best assessment practices in the UK and across the world to reduce the exam burden, combining selected and meaningful tests with a range of other assessment methods